kensanata/spellcasters/Wogan.md

 **Imprisonment** (5) allows you to put a dent in reality and seal of a pocket of time and space, imprisoning a target unless they save vs. spells.
-For the imprisoned, time passes by their body requires neither food nor drink, nor does it age.
+For the imprisoned, time passes but their body requires neither food nor drink, nor does it age.
 Thus, they cannot be resurrected, nor can they be recalled from an afterlife.
 The prison weakens within a day unless you spend 10min fortifying it for a year